-ii.
 Period of Performance

-EERE anticipates making awards that will run for 12 months for Topic Area 1 awards, up to 36 months for awards under Topic Area 2, and up to 48 months for Topic Area 3 awards.
-For Topic Area 3 awards only, project continuation will be contingent upon satisfactory performance and go/no-go decision review(s).
+EERE anticipates making awards that will run up to 36 months in length.
+Project continuation will be contingent upon satisfactory performance and go/no-go decision review.
 At the go/no-go decision points, EERE will evaluate project performance, project schedule adherence, meeting milestone objectives, compliance with reporting requirements, and overall contribution to the program goals and objectives.
 As a result of this evaluation, EERE will make a determination to continue the project, re-direct the project, or discontinue funding the project.